NawalMalki/Challenge2/README.md

-# Frontend Mentor - Results summary component solution
+# Results summary component

 This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents